Kareszrk/Kareszrk/README.md

 <h1 align="center">Hi 👋, I'm Károly</h1>
 <h3 align="center">A passionate backend developer from Hungary</h3>

 - 🔭 I’m currently working on multiple projects.
-Such as **an MLM-like webshop system, FiveM RolePlay GTA 5 Server and a social media platform**
+Such as **an MLM system, FiveM RolePlay GTA 5 Server and a social media platform**

 - 📫 Let's talk!
 Get in touch with me via **contact@karoly.dev**